apache/couchdb-documentation/src/api/server/authn.rst

     ; List of claims to validate
     ; required_claims =

+The :config:option:`required_claims <jwt_auth/required_claims>` config
-The `required_claims` config setting is a comma-separated list of additional mandatory JWT claims that must be present in any presented JWT token.
+setting is a comma-separated list of additional mandatory JWT claims that must be present in any presented JWT token.
 A `:code 400:Bad Request` is sent if any are missing.

 The ``alg`` claim is mandatory as it used to lookup the correct key for verifying the signature.